e-lam/RailsTemplate/README.md

 # RailsTemplate

-- Use pre-configured Gulp with Rails Asset Pipeline
+- Use pre-configured Gulp to replace Rails Asset Pipeline.
-- **Leaves Sprockets** for use with gem installed assets
-- Recommendation : Use **Rails-assets.org** for Javascript Libraries
+- Use NPM for JS & CSS dependencies
+- Setup JS & CSS env
 - Use Puma for default server
 - Add a staging environment
 - Use [High Voltage](https://github.com/thoughtbot/high_voltage) for static pages
 - Use [SimpleForm](https://github.com/plataformatec/simple_form) for forms
 - Improve .gitignore
 - Ruby 2.2.0
+- Use brakeman & bundler-audit for security checks

 ## Usage